MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Update-MgServicePrincipalRiskDetection.md

       - `[Longitude <Double?>]`: Optional.
 The longitude, in decimal, for the item.
 Read-only.
     - `[State <String>]`: Provides the State where the sign-in originated.
 This is calculated using latitude/longitude information from the sign-in activity.
   - `[RequestId <String>]`: Request identifier of the sign-in activity associated with the risk detection.
 This property is null if the risk detection is not associated with a sign-in activity.
 Supports $filter (eq).
-  - `[RiskDetail <String>]`:
+  - `[RiskDetail <String>]`: riskDetail
   - `[RiskEventType <String>]`: The type of risk event detected.
-The possible values are:  investigationsThreatIntelligence, generic, adminConfirmedServicePrincipalCompromised, suspiciousSignins, leakedCredentials, unknownFutureValue.
-Supports $filter (eq).
+The possible values are: investigationsThreatIntelligence, generic, adminConfirmedServicePrincipalCompromised, suspiciousSignins, leakedCredentials, anomalousServicePrincipalActivity, maliciousApplication, suspiciousApplication.
   - `[RiskLevel <String>]`: riskLevel
   - `[RiskState <String>]`: riskState
   - `[ServicePrincipalDisplayName <String>]`: The display name for the service principal.